Slow Cooker Chocolate Cherry Dump Cake

 Slow Cooker Chocolate Cherry Dump Cake topped with cherry ice cream.

-Chocolate Cherry Dump Cake Recipe
+What Makes This Crockpot Chocolate Cherry Dump Cake Different

 Scoop of crockpot chocolate cherry dump cake.